rdeneau/formation-fsharp/en/fsharp-training-12-computation-expr.md

 👉 ≠ use cases:

 - Monoidal: Comprehension syntax
-- Monadic: Series of effectul commands
+- Monadic: Series of effectful commands

 ---

 # CE monadic and delayed

-Like monoidal CE, monadic CE can used a `Delayed<'t>` type. \
+Like monoidal CE, monadic CE can use a `Delayed<'t>` type. \
-→ Impacts on the methods signature:
+→ Impacts on the method signatures:

 ```fsharp
  Delay      : thunk: (unit -> M<T>) -> Delayed<T>